 If you think people are disengaging with your emails due to having doubts about the benefits you promise, then sharing success stories of your customers can be a great topic for a re-engagement email.

-You may craft a persuasive email to highlight the success stories or testimonials from satisfied customers.
 This tactic of showcasing real-life experiences and demonstrating the value and benefits of your products or services will help to make many people consider engaging with your brand again.

+This approach can even lead some of the inactive leads to convert into clients.
 Overall, this is a great way to leverage social proof to get marketing benefits.

-7. Email Series To Warn Removal From The List
+7. Email Series to Warn Removal From The List

 Suppose you have tried many tactics to try and ignite a re-engagement with your inactive subscribers but nothing worked.

-- Here, you may start the process 1 month before the actual removal by sending a “Warning!
+- Here, you can start the process 1 month before the actual removal by sending a “Warning!
 Your Subscription Maybe Removed!” email along with the date when you plan on actually removing them from your lists.
 Also, give a clear message on how to stop the removal process.

 - Next, send a 2nd email 1-week before the removal with a “You still have a chance to continue receiving our emails..” message where you share the value they will miss if unsubscribed and the way to stop the removal.